THE LISTENING LOUNGE

 Arranged & Produced by Drew Reese

-As Michael says: “I hope with each passing year, I look a little more like Jesus.”
-This heartfelt song captures that hope with every note.
+As Michael puts it: “I hope with each passing year, I look a little more like Jesus.”

 Out of Print: But Not Forgotten